Mountain View Real Estate and The Community of Mountain View, CA

 Dawn’s intimate knowledge of the community makes her an expert in Mountain View Real Estate!

-Stunning views of the Santa Cruz foothills inspired the naming of Mountain View, a culturally diverse community comprised mainly of charismatic residential neighborhoods perfect for young couples, families and retirees.
-Mountain View’s segregated business sector serves as headquarters to many renowned high tech companies including Google, Mozilla Firefox, Microsoft and Intuit.
+Stunning views of the Santa Cruz foothills inspired the naming of Mountain View, a culturally diverse community comprised mainly of charismatic residential neighborhoods perfect for young couples, families, and retirees.
+Mountain View’s segregated business sector serves as headquarters to many renowned high tech companies including Google, Mozilla Firefox, Microsoft, and Intuit.

-The city boasts a 7 block, pedestrian-friendly downtown along Castro Street filled with an impressive variety of eateries and shops.
-It also offers an all-season farmers market every Sunday that’s bursting with locally grown fruits and vegetables and Deer Hollow Farm, a 160 year old working historical farm turned educational center.
-Mountain View has over 40 parks, community and recreational facilities, with the 70-acre Shoreline Nature Preserve being the largest.
-Shoreline offers 8 miles of paved trails, an 18-hole golf course, wildlife and recreation areas and a 50-acre lake perfect for sailing small boats.
+The city boasts a 7-block, pedestrian-friendly downtown along Castro Street filled with an impressive variety of eateries and shops.
+It also offers an all-season farmers market every Sunday that’s bursting with locally grown fruits and vegetables and Deer Hollow Farm, a 160-year-old working historical farm turned educational center.
+Mountain View has over 40 parks, community and recreational facilities, with the 70-acre Shoreline Nature, Preserve being the largest.
+Shoreline offers 8 miles of paved trails, an 18-hole golf course, wildlife and recreation areas, and a 50-acre lake perfect for sailing small boats.

 The arts are celebrated in Mountain View, from its ultramodern Center for the Performing Arts to its impressive Public Arts Program.
-Every week during summer, residents enjoy concerts under the stars featuring local bands, free family-oriented outdoor movies topped off by the annual Mountain View Art & Wine Festival in early September.
+Every week during summer, residents enjoy concerts under the stars featuring local bands, and free family-oriented outdoor movies topped off by the annual Mountain View Art & Wine Festival in early September.
 Mountain View is also home to Shoreline Amphitheatre, the 22,000-seat outdoor concert venue that attracts top performers and music festivals like the Bridge School Benefit and Lollapalooza.

 LEARN MORE ABOUT THESE MOUNTAIN VIEW AREAS: